Aden-Q/csci-5607/hw1c/README.md

 ## Description

 The program reads scene description from a file (as a command line argument).
-It runs a ray tracing algorithm to determine the intersection point between the ray and objects in the scene.
-Then it use the Blinn-Phong illumination model to define the color for that point.
-The program also implements shadows using backward ray tracing.
+It runs a ray tracing algorithm to determine the intersection point of a ray with objects in the scene.
+The program is capable of rendering triangles using both flat shading and smooth shading.
+The program also implements texture mapping, for which is is capable of rendering texture spheres and triangles.

 It generates an illuminated image in `ppm` format.

 ## File Organization

 + `src`: all the source code and makefile
-+ `input`: scene description input file for testing
++ `input`: scene description input files for testing
++ `output`: output files by the program
-+ `image`: images used in the README, comparing different parameter settings
++ `image`: images used in the README
 + `test_case`: several cases to test the correctness and performance of the program, each folder contains a result image along with the corresponding input file
 + `showcase`: the folder contains a showcase image along with the corresponding scene description input file

 ## Implementation Details

-1. Construct the scene using `parse_scene`.
+1. Create a `Scene` object, read from the scene description file, and construct the scene using `parseScene`.
 2. Construct a viewing window using `view_window_init`.
 3. For each pixel in the image, run a ray tracing algorithm using `trace_ray`.
 4. For each ray, checking whether it intersects with any object in the scene, using `intersect_check`.
+5. When intersecting, if texture mapping or smooth shading enabled, run them separately to determine the normal direction at each point, and the diffuse color to retrieve.
-5. When intersecting, use the Blinn-Phong illumination model and shadowing effects to determine the color for that point.
+6. Use the Blinn-Phong illumination model and shadowing effects to determine the color for that pixel.
-6. Once all pixels in the image are rendered, generate an output image in `ppm` format.
+7. Once all pixels in the image are rendered, generate an output image in `ppm` format.

 ## Blinn-Phong illumination